dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 This interface makes it possible for a class external to `Video` to set the `Status` property by referencing the `IVideoController` interface.
-The property can be set from other classes as well as the handler, but it's unlikely to be set inadvertently.
+The property can be set from other classes and the handler, but it's unlikely to be set inadvertently.
 Most importantly, the `Status` property can't be set through a data binding.

 To assist the handler implementations in keeping the `Status` property updated, the `Video` class defines an `UpdateStatus` event and command: